dheighton/simc-trinket-compare/README.md

 # simc-trinket-compare
-Generates profiles to use with SIMC's import -> automation tool
+Generates profiles to be appended to regular import on SIMC.

+Instructions are on page, but the gist is add a trinket list, copy it, and put it at the bottom of your simc import, and comment out your existing trinkets.

 Download and run on your local computer, needs no extra code.